r-lib/processx/README.md

 ```

 Both methods will run the specified command or command line via the
-`pipe` base R function, which currently uses a shell to start them.
+`system` base R function, which currently uses a shell to start them.

 ### Killing and restarting a process